angular/angular/aio/content/guide/testing-components-scenarios.md

 1. An async `beforeEach()` that compiles the components
 1. A synchronous `beforeEach()` that performs the remaining setup.

-To follow this pattern, import the `async()` helper with the other testing symbols.
+To follow this pattern, import the `waitForAsync()` helper with the other testing symbols.

 <code-example
   path="testing/src/app/banner/banner-external.component.spec.ts"